jsc329/ammonitorwiki/09-schedule.md

 > *Figure 9.6.
 Finalize your service account.*

-1. A new dialogue box will prompt an automatic download of the JSON key.
+6. A new dialogue box will prompt an automatic download of the JSON key.
 On a PC running Windows 10, you will experience a download of the JSON file and a pop up prompting you to store the file in a folder of your choosing.
 You should navigate to the **settings** folder in your monitoring project directory, and store the file there.
 This process may vary on different operating systems.
-    Incidentally, the **settings** folder also holds our dark-sky key from Chapter 8: Temporals.
+    Incidentally, the **settings** folder also holds our Dark Sky key from Chapter 8:
+Temporals.

 <kbd>